JetBrains/Qodana/topics/insights.md

 [sanity problems](inspection-profiles.md#inspection-profiles-existing-profiles) or its reports are older than 90 days.

 If you hover over this widget, you can see the number of active and inactive projects.
-Here, you can click the line describing inactive projects to navigate to a comprehensive list these projects.
+Here, you can click the line describing inactive projects to navigate to a comprehensive list of these projects.

 <img src="insights-number-of-projects.png" alt="The number of projects" width="358" border-effect="line"/>